Henry Warner Slocum: March to the Sea: Savannah Campaign

 Sherman's Army travelled light.
 Individual soldiers carried only minimal amounts of supplies, ammunition, rations.
 The Army, cut off from its supply base, partially lived off captured supplies.
 Sherman brought sufficient rations for the initial campaigns.
 He wrote, "I had wagons enough loaded with essentials, and beef cattle enough to feed on for more than a month, and had the census statistics showing the produce of every county through which I desired to pass.
 No military expedition was ever based on sounder or surer data."

 Each brigade had 50 enlisted men and one officer foraging team for supplying food.

 Approximately 3,000 infantrymen were engaged in foraging on any given day of the March.
 That represents 5% of all infantrymen on the March.

 The Savannah campaign was launched on November 15 and concluded with the capture and occupation of Savannah on December 21, 1864 (36 days).
 There were 25 days of actual marching.
 Slocum's army traversed approximately 300 miles (480 km).
 Slocum's Army of Georgia moved, on average, 12 to 15 miles per day and passed through 31 counties in Georgia.
 The Union column traversed 15 major creeks, streams and rivers that required pontoon bridges.
 During the march, Slocum's troops employed individuals who were newly freed from slavery as pontoon builders and road-building detachments.
 The average distance of each crossing was 230 feet.
 Between Sherman's two armies, pioneers were required to build over 100 miles of corduroy roads.
 Weather was relatively clear, as it only rained on two days.

 For Slocum's Army of Georgia, there were no major battles fought during the Savannah campaign.
 Most of the actions were, by Union accounts, skirmishes or small actions.

 General Sherman's Army captured two major cities during the March to the Sea.
-These cities were the Milledgeville, Capitol of Georgia, and Savannah, Georgia, the principal seaport city of Georgia.
+These cities were Milledgeville, the Capitol of Georgia, and Savannah, Georgia, the principal seaport city of Georgia.
 Both cities were occupied by the Union Army and there was little destruction of property caused by soldiers.
 Both cities remained intact.
 The Union Army, in both cases, was credited with protecting these cities.
 In Savannah, the mayor of the city and aldermen thanked General Sherman and Slocum's subordinate, General Geary.

 Upon reaching Savannah, Slocum took the surrender of the city on December 21, 1864.
 Slocum then set up fire guards and prevented the city of Savannah from being damaged.
 On December 22, Sherman telegraphed Abraham Lincoln, presenting Savannah as a Christmas present to Lincoln and the Union.

 After the capture of the city, Slocum recommended to Sherman that Confederate Gen. William J. Hardee's corps, whose only escape route was north over a causeway, be cut off.
 But Sherman rejected Slocum's plan, and Hardee escaped, to fight again at Bentonville.